Javier Báez's grand slam gives Tigers 5-1 win over Diamondbacks

 BOX SCORE: Tigers 5, Diamondbacks 1

-Right-hander Rony Garcia, for the third time this month, gave the Tigers a strong outing.
-He went 5.1 innings allowing a run and just three singles.
+Garcia allowed a run and three singles in 5.1 innings, his third strong start this month.

+"It gives me a lot of confidence and trust," Garcia said through Tigers bilingual interpreter Carlos Guillen.
+"I am happy they have given me this opportunity and I'm happy I've been able to take advantage of it."

-Impressively, he did that seemingly without a good feel for his best pitch – his breaking ball.
+Impressively, he got through the outing without a good feel for his best pitch – his breaking ball.
 Instead, he battered the Diamondbacks with fastballs, four-seamers and two-seamers, moving them up and down, in and out.

+"I told him on the mound, he made a nice adjustment to keep us right where we were," Hinch said.
+"He started elevating with the fastball, four-seam, two-seam and then he spun it better later, too."

 Of his 81 pitches, he threw 35 four-seamers and 20 two-seam sinkers, both ringing the gun between 92 and 94 mph.